This tutorial shows you how to set up a single-replica

 Expose the WordPress service

 In the previous step, you deployed a WordPress container, but it's currently not accessible from outside your cluster because it doesn't have an external IP address.
-You can expose your WordPress app to traffic from the internet by creating and configuring a load balancer.
+You can expose your WordPress app to traffic from the internet by creating and configuring a Kubernetes Service with an attached external load balancer.
+To learn more about exposing apps using Services in GKE, see the how-to guide.

 Watch the deployment and wait for the service to have an external IP address assigned: